 Residential students are required to enter an emergency contact person in the Banner student database.
 A parent or legal guardian is most often the ideal contact, especially if the student is in a condition to require medical intervention that includes insurance coverage.
-If a SUNY Poly student is transported from the campus to a hospital, emergency room, or medical facility via ambulance, the emergency contract is notified by the Assistant Vice President for Student Affairs/Dean of Students).
-The Assistant vice President for Student Affairs/Dean of Students may also, upon consultation with the Vice President for Student Affairs, contact the emergency contact and/or parent or legal guardian if reliable information indicates the student is in an emergency situation and at imminent risk of harm.
-If the student does not provide an emergency contact and is significantly harmed or at imminent risk of harm, the Assistant Vice President for Student Affairs/Dean of Students, in consultation with the Vice President for Student Affairs, may choose to default to a parent or legal guardian as denoted in the BANNER student database, as the emergency contact.
+If a SUNY Poly student is transported from the campus to a hospital, emergency room, or medical facility via ambulance, the emergency contact is notified by the Vice President for Student Affairs/Dean of Students or designee.
+They may also contact the emergency contact and/or parent or legal guardian if reliable information indicates the student is in an emergency situation and at imminent risk of harm.
+If the student does not provide an emergency contact and is significantly harmed or at imminent risk of harm, the Vice President for Student Affairs/Dean of Students or designee may choose to default to a parent or legal guardian as denoted in the BANNER student database, as the emergency contact.